About Docker Engine - CommunityEstimated reading time: 7 minutes

 Binaries built from this releases are available in the stable channel

 stable-YY.mm, for example

 stable-18.09, as well as the corresponding

-For a given year-month release, Docker releases both CE and EE variants concurrently.
-EE is a superset of the code delivered in CE.
-Docker maintains publicly visible repositories for the CE code as well as private repositories for the EE code.
-Automation (a bot) is used to keep the branches between CE and EE in sync so as features and fixes are merged on the various branches in the CE repositories (upstream), the corresponding EE repositories and branches are kept in sync (downstream).
-While Docker and its partners make every effort to minimize merge conflicts between CE and EE, occasionally they will happen, and Docker will work hard to resolve them in a timely fashion.
+For a given year-month release, Docker releases both Docker Engine - Community and Docker Engine - Enterprise variants concurrently.
+Docker Engine - Enterprise is a superset of the code delivered in Docker Engine - Community.
+Docker maintains publicly visible repositories for the Docker Engine - Community code as well as private repositories for the Docker Engine - Enterprise code.
+Automation (a bot) is used to keep the branches between Docker Engine - Community and Docker Engine - Enterprise in sync so as features and fixes are merged on the various branches in the Docker Engine - Community repositories (upstream), the corresponding Docker Engine - Enterprise repositories and branches are kept in sync (downstream).
+While Docker and its partners make every effort to minimize merge conflicts between Docker Engine - Community and Docker Engine - Enterprise, occasionally they will happen, and Docker will work hard to resolve them in a timely fashion.

 The activity for upcoming year-month releases is tracked in the milestones of the repository.

-Docker CE releases of a year-month branch are supported with patches as needed for 7 months after the first year-month general availability release.
-Docker EE releases are supported for 24 months after the first year-month general availability release.
+Docker Engine - Community releases of a year-month branch are supported with patches as needed for 7 months after the first year-month general availability release.
+Docker Engine - Enterprise releases are supported for 24 months after the first year-month general availability release.

 This means bug reports and backports to release branches are assessed until the end-of-life date.